-But we found the best way to get there was a very easy to walk to the rive and take a water taxi to Taskin Station to catch the skytrain.
+Getting There: – One of the downfalls of Khaosan Road is that there isn’t any high-speed transportation like the Skytrain or Subway MRT so you will have to rely on tuk-tuks, taxis, or public buses.
+But we found the best way to get there was a very easy to walk to the river and take a water taxi to Taskin Station to catch the Skytrain.
 Public transport is very cheap and so are tuk tuks.

-2. Bangkok Riverside – Best Places to Stay in Bangkok for Luxury
+2. Bangkok Riverside – Where to Stay in Bangkok for Luxury

 Riverside may be away from the shopping of Siam Square and the MBK Centre, but some of the most luxurious hotels in Bangkok are located in the Riverside area of Bangkok.